Klasmart-Engineering/database-scripts-sandbox/README.md

 4. Detect the duplicates.
 5. Replace the duplicates (as a new JSON string).
 6. Convert the new JSON to documents using `EJSON.parse`.
-7. Delete all the old documents from MongoDB.
+7. Replace all affected documents in MongoDB with the modified versions.
-8. Insert all the new documents into MongoDB.

 ## Local development